 Through budgeted gifts, our congregation provides financial support for the following ministries:

 Children on Mission

 Immanuel offers mission education for kindergartners through 6th graders on Wednesday nights from August through May from 6:00-7:00 PM.
 The group meets in Room 2314.
 The children learn about Cooperative Baptist Fellowship field personnel, make snack bags for Room in the Inn, visit Immanuel's homebound members, and learn about the ministries and missions that Immanuel supports throughout the year.
-Children on Mission is led by Pastor Tambi and Diane Sharpe.
+Children on Mission is led by Diane Sharpe and Chris Dean.